 Here are a few things that might cause a tax refund delay.

 The IRS aims to issue tax refunds in less than 21 calendar days after your return is received.
 The IRS encourages taxpayers to file their returns electronically and request direct deposit as the fastest way to get their tax refunds.

-You could potentially receive your tax refund by March 5 if you filed your return on or before Feb.
-12, and it was accepted and processed that day.
+You could potentially receive your tax refund by March 5 if you file your return on or before Feb.
+12, and it is accepted and processed that day.
 That's assuming the IRS is able to get it out to you within the 21-day window and you elected to get your refund via direct deposit.
 You might be waiting up to eight weeks to receive your refund if you filed a paper tax return.